 The hardwood timber clads the ceiling and many of the internal walls and joinery, while the rich blues and greens of the outside are cleverly introduced in the flooring, tiling and soft furnishings

-In responding to a challenging landscape, this home connects and complements its surrounding environment in all structural and architectural aspects.
+In responding to a challenging landscape, The Cliff House not only connects but also complements its surrounding environment in all structural and architectural aspects.
 “The organic lines are a natural fit with the rugged native surrounds, creating an easy flow between spaces and reflecting the beauty of the natural environment beyond the house.”